cjimenez-tiempodev/hello-world/HTML5/README.md

 # HTML5 - Review

 ## HTML5 is the latest evolution of the standard that defines HTML.
 The term represents two different concepts.
 It is a new version of the language HTML, with new elements, attributes, and behaviors, and a larger set of technologies that allows the building of more diverse and powerful Web sites and applications.

 * Document summary

-<html> ... </html> : Beginning and end of and HTML document.
+html : Beginning and end of and HTML document.
-<head> ... </head> : Contains information that specific the page(tags, meta data, links to scripts and styles).
+head : Contains information that specific the page(tags, meta data, links to scripts and styles).
-<title> ... </title> : Title for the page.
+title : Title for the page.
-<body> ... </body> : The body includes all the content that will be shown to users.
+body : The body includes all the content that will be shown to users.

 ```
 <html>